 On June 13, 2016, a lawsuit was commenced by the filing of a complaint in the United States District Court Southern District of New York against CoBank by a number of investors who held CoBank's 7.875% Subordinated Notes due in 2018.
-For additional information, see Note 19 of the accompanying combined financial statements.
+For additional information, see Note 19 to the accompanying combined financial statements.

 On November 4, 2016, an alleged class action complaint was filed in the Supreme Court of the State of New York against AgriBank by a purported beneficial owner of AgriBank's 9.125% subordinated notes due in 2019.
-For additional information, see Note 19 of the accompanying combined financial statements.
+For additional information, see Note 19 to the accompanying combined financial statements.

-At December 31, 2017, various other lawsuits were pending or threatened against System institutions.
-In the opinion of management, based on information currently available and taking into account the advice of legal counsel, the ultimate liability, if any, of pending legal actions will not have a material adverse impact on the System's combined results of operations or financial condition.
+At December 31, 2018, various other lawsuits were pending or threatened against System institutions.
+Each System institution to which a pending or threatened lawsuit relates intends to vigorously defend against such action.
+In the opinion of management, based on information currently available and taking into account the advice of legal counsel, the ultimate liability, if any, of pending or threatened legal actions will not have a material adverse impact on the System's combined results of operations or financial condition.